-A-B Projects is a space for the exhibition of work that expands and redefines the field of ceramics.
+A-B Projects is a Los Angeles exhibition space for work that expands and redefines the field of ceramics.
 Artists at A-B Projects are encouraged to push their practices forward by taking personal risks and daring to exhibit seemingly infeasible work.
 The ancillary mission of A-B Projects is to use clay as a conduit to connect and support community.

 A-B Projects also hosts State of Ceramics, an ongoing series of discussions centered around evaluating the present and future of the ceramics field.
 These discussions are free and open to the public—the clay community and the clay curious—and are intended to be informal, open, and inclusive dialogues where participants are encouraged to share their unique perspectives and voices.
 Each State of Ceramics discussion is led by different ceramic artists—often those who are exhibiting at A-B Projects—and is prompted by specific, unanswered questions they have about the shifting dynamics of contemporary ceramics.
 This is an opportunity for us to take responsibility for how we want to shape our field.
 These collective conversations are geared towards understanding the state of ceramics, expanding possibilities, and building community as we move through this process.

 Nicole Seisler founded A-B Projects in 2015 in conjunction with her position as Lincoln Visiting Professor of Ceramics at Scripps College in Claremont, CA. In 2018, Nicole relocated the gallery to the Bendix Building in downtown Los Angeles.